 Youth Electoral Significance Index (YESI)

-Many sectors of society must play a role in increasing youth voting and participation in democracy, and they can employ varied strategies to drive engagement.
-Different stakeholders will approach these efforts with diverse goals: some want to improve equity in civic participation, others to build a broad base of political power, and others still simply to win the next election.
+Many institutions and communities can help increase youth voting and participation in democracy.
+Different stakeholders will approach these efforts with different goals: some may want to address inequities in civic participation for a more representative electorate, some build a broad base of political power, and others simply to win the next election.

-CIRCLE’s Youth Electoral Significance Index (YESI) is a valuable tool for any individual, campaign, organization, or institution that seeks to increase youth political engagement.
-The index provides a data-driven ranking of the top 10 Senate, top 10 Governor, and top 10 House races where young voters have the highest potential to influence the results of the election.
-The YESI can help stakeholders identify places where additional efforts and resources to turn out the youth vote could be decisive.
-It can also be a tool for equity and broadening engagement, if efforts focus on reaching those not yet engaged in the top-ranked locations.
+CIRCLE’s Youth Electoral Significance Index (YESI) is a valuable tool for any individual, campaign, organization, or institution that is working toward one or more of those goals.
+The index provides data-driven rankings of the top 10 states and congressional districts where young voters have the highest potential to influence results in the next election.
+The YESI can help stakeholders identify places where additional efforts and resources to turn out the youth vote could be decisive; it can also be a tool for broadening engagement if efforts focus on reaching youth who have not historically participated.